le717/Blocks/Documentation/Tutorial.md

 ---

-Well, now that we know a bit about indentation, let us add our Blocked Wall!
+Now that we know a bit about indentation, let us add the Blocked Wall!

 * Run **Blocks**, and open the level file (`<Ctrl + Shift + O>`), or  open it in **Notepad++** (`<Ctrl + o>`).
-If you don't remember where it is located, the level we are editing is located at [`cdc\Z14WWH\LEVELS\LEVEL3.TXT`](about:blank).
+If you do not remember where it is located, the level we are editing is located at [`cdc\Z14WWH\LEVELS\LEVEL3.TXT`](about:blank).
 If you are editing the level straight from Program Files, be sure to run either program with Administrator rights, otherwise you will be unable to save your edit!

 * Once the level is open in your editor of choice, find the square we want to edit (1st row, 8th column).
-Start by removing the `F` that is currently sitting in that location, in addition to a single space (what did we talk about in Lesson #2?).
+Start by removing the `F` that is currently sitting in that location, in addition to a single space (remember what we talked about in Lesson #2?).
 Now type `BW`, ensuring the `W` is lined up with the
 `F` directly below it on the next row.
 Click Save (`<Ctrl + s>` in either program) to save your mod.

-The original line looked like this:
+Before you started editing, the line looked like this:

 ` F  F  F  F  F  F  F  F  F  F  F  F  F`

-but now, it should look like this:
+but your edits should now have it looking like this:

 ` F  F  F  F  F  F  F BW  F  F  F  F  F`

-* Open _Island Xtreme Stunts_, load your save, make your way to Jack O' Trade's store (if you aren't already there), and load the _Trouble in Store_ minigame.
+* Open _Island Xtreme Stunts_, load your save game, make your way to Jack O' Trade's store (if you are not already there), and load the _Trouble in Store_ minigame.
 If you performed the editing correctly, the game will successfully load your modded level, and you will see a new Blocked Wall where you placed it!
 If you didn't, then the game will crash.
-Even with this little bit of knowledge, you can mod the minigame levels, as cubes and non-free tiles all work this way.
+Even with this little bit of knowledge, you can mod all of the minigame levels, as cubes and non-free tiles all work this way.

-> **Recap:** You just learned that indentation matters, how to open a level in **Blocks** or **Notepad++** add a Blocked Wall using the `BW` code,
+> **Recap:** You just learned why to never use Notepad when modding, indentation matters, how to open a level in **Blocks** or **Notepad++**, add a Blocked Wall using the `BW` code,
-> ensuring it is properly indented to the left of the other codes, saving it, and testing it out!
+> ensure it is properly indented to the left of the other codes, save and test it out!
 Give yourself a pat on the back! :clap:

-Now we will dive into some lessons to learn a few things that will help us in our quest for modding.
+Now we will dive into some lessons to learn a few things that will help us in our quest for successful modding.

 [:arrow_up: Back to Top](#building-with-blocks)

 #### Lesson #3: Making Sure It All Works ####

-How do you know ifyour mod will work or not?
+How do you know if your mod will work or not?
 I mean, if it is not properly created, it will not work, will it?

-Correct, your mod will not work if is not properly created, but how do you know if it does works? _Island Xtreme Stunts_ has a pretty simple way of telling you if your mod is not correctly created: it crashes! :stuck_out_tongue:
+Correct, your mod will not work if is not properly created, but how do you know if it does works? _Island Xtreme Stunts_ has a pretty simple way of telling you if your mod is not correct: it crashes! :stuck_out_tongue:

 More specifically, the game will crash when you try to load a broken level if that level is the current level.
 If the broken level is one you have already completed, it will not crash, but it would if you loaded that one.
 If the broken level is ahead of the current level, then the game will crash